Anna, Ohio: 1937 earthquakes

 On March 9, 1937, the largest recorded earthquake in Ohio occurred where the high school and middle school now stand.
 It was measured at 5.4 on the Richter magnitude scale, while damage was at intensity VIII according to the Mercalli intensity scale.
 The shock was felt as far away as Chicago, Illinois, and Toronto, Ontario.
 The shaking followed a similar but somewhat weaker event that had happened a week earlier, on March 2.
 The Lutheran and Methodist Churches were heavily damaged; the Lutheran Church subsequently put metal braces in its attic to protect it from future earthquakes.
 The partially damaged school became a total loss for the town and had to be rebuilt.
 The town hall was so badly damaged that the upper story was condemned and has not been used since.

 The Shelby County area has experienced at least 40 earthquakes since 1875.

 Geography

 According to the United States Census Bureau, the village has a total area of 1.03 sqmi, all land.

 Industry

 Anna is the location of a Honda of America Manufacturing (HAM) Plant that produces engines and other components for a range of Honda automobiles.

 Education

-Anna Local Schools is located in two separate buildings: the elementary school is in one, and the middle and high schools are in the other.
+Anna Local Schools is located in two separate buildings: the elementary school is in one, and the middle and Anna High School are in the other.

 Anna has a public library, a branch of Shelby County Libraries.